MAT3143 Fall 2022 Assignment 4

 You may use answers from one question (or one part of a question) in your solutions to other questions.

-1. Let R be a unital ring, let G be a group, and let M be a finitely generated module over RG (the group ring).
+1. Let R be a unital ring, let G be a group, and let M be a nitely generated module over RG (the group ring).
 M becomes a module over R (by viewing R as a subring of RG).

 (a) Show that if M is free as an RG-module, then it is also free as an R-module.